SystemsApproach/private5g/radio.rst

        not describe it because the approach is not applicable to 5G.

-The use of OFDMA naturally leads to conceptualizing the radio spectrum as a 2-D resource, as shown in :numref:`Figure %s <fig-sched-grid>`.
+The use of OFDMA naturally leads to conceptualizing the radio spectrum as a 2-D resource, as shown in :numref:`Figure %s <fig-sched-grid>`, with the subcarriers represented in the vertical dimension and the time to transmit symbols on each subcarrier represented in the horizontal dimension.
 The minimal schedulable unit, called a *Resource Element (RE)*, corresponds to a 15-kHz band around one subcarrier frequency and the time it takes to transmit one OFDMA symbol.
-The number of bits that can be encoded in each symbol depends on the modulation rate, so for example using *Quadrature Amplitude Modulation (QAM)*, 16-QAM yields 4 bits per symbol and 64-QAM yields 6 bits per symbol.
+The number of bits that can be encoded in each symbol depends on the modulation scheme in use.
+For example, using *Quadrature Amplitude Modulation (QAM)*, 16-QAM yields 4 bits per symbol and 64-QAM yields 6 bits per symbol.

 .. _fig-sched-grid:
 .. figure:: figures/Slide17.png